-For Medicare Advantage plans with prescription drug coverage, we offer seven options.
+For Medicare Advantage plans with prescription drug coverage, we offer nine options.
 Whichever you choose, you'll need to first enroll in Medicare Parts A and B. Your Priority Health monthly premium will be based on the coverage you choose, and the county in which you live.

-Your first option is PriorityMedicare Key – our zero dollar plan.
+Your first option is PriorityMedicare Key – a zero dollar plan.
 That's right, the monthly premium is zero in every county in Michigan's Lower Peninsula.
 PriorityMedicare Key also has a low in-network deductible and there is no maximum benefit limit.
 This is an HMO-POS plan, which means you can choose to see doctors and hospitals in the plan's network.
-With the point of service, or POS, part of the plan, you can also see any doctor in Michigan who accepts Medicare, but you'll pay less when you use doctors and hospitals in our network.3 And, with our out-of-state travel benefit included on all plans starting January 1, 2020, you can see any provider that participates with Medicare in the US when you're outside of Michigan and pay the same as when you're in network.
+With the point of service, or POS, part of the plan, you can also see any doctor in Michigan who accepts Medicare, but you'll pay less when you use doctors and hospitals in our network.3 And, with our out-of-state travel benefit included on all plans, you can see any provider that participates with Medicare in the US when you're outside of Michigan and pay the same as when you're in network.
 Plus, our partnership with MultiPlan makes accessing Medicare-participating providers even easier.

-Your second option is PriorityMedicare Edge, a zero-dollar plan that doesn't break the bank and is available in select east and southeast counties in Michigan.
+Your second option is PriorityMedicare Edge, a zero-dollar plan that doesn't break the bank and is available in select counties in Michigan.
 This is a PPO plan, which means you have the freedom to go to doctors and hospitals that are outside of our network, but you'll have lower out of pocket costs when you use those in our network.
 And you'll also be able to use your out-of-state travel benefit anywhere in the U.S. when outside of Michigan and pay the same as when you're in-network.
 This benefit is available on all plans.